BGforgeNet/bg2-uniqueartifacts/README.md

 The main effect of this component is that you'll get less expensive loot, and consequently have less money.

 ## Installation
-- Download ua.zip from the [latest release page](https://github.com/BGforgeNet/bg2-uniqueartifacts/releases/latest).
+- Download zip from the [latest release page](https://github.com/BGforgeNet/bg2-uniqueartifacts/releases/latest).
-- Unzip it into main game directory.
+- Extract it into main game directory.
 - Launch setup-ua.exe.

 ## Compatibility